syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PlaceAndDragRadialMenu.md

 ## Placing RadialMenu

-You can place radial menu anywhere on its parent layout using the [Position](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~Position.html) property.
-The position of Radial Menu is calculated based on the center point of parent layout.
+You can place the radial menu anywhere on its parent layout using the [Position](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~Position.html) property.
+The position of radial menu is calculated based on the center point of parent layout.

 {% tabs %}
 {% highlight c# %}